ergoplatform/ergodocs/docs/dev/Integration/guide.md

 }
 ```

-Then the node will CPU-mine its own chain.
+Then the node will CPU-mine its chain.

 Any suggestions for improvements are welcomed!
-Please send them to team@ergoplatform.org or #development channel in [Discord](https://discord.gg/kj7s7nb)
+Please send them to [team@ergoplatform.org](mailto:team@ergoplatform.org) or [`#development` on Discord](https://discord.gg/kj7s7nb)